Muhibullah-09/aws-devops-2025/Kubernetes/Notes.md

 # Ingress in Kubernetes
 An ingress is an alternative to creating a dedicated network load balancer in front of Kubernetes services, or manually exposing services within a node.
 It lets you flexibly configure routing rules, greatly simplifying your production environment.
 This is part of a series of articles about Kubernetes API gateway.
 ![Ingress Iage](https://i.imgur.com/K80I4gN.png)

+# RBAC in Kubernetes
+In Kubernetes, RBAC (Role-Based Access Control) is a security mechanism that controls access to the Kubernetes API and resources by defining roles and permissions for users and service accounts, ensuring only authorized entities can perform specific actions.
+Below are main high level options in kubernetes that defines RBAC.
+1. Service Accounts / Users
+2. Roles / Cluster Role
+3. Role Binding / CRB